dhigginbotham/youtube-iframe-analytics/README.md

   videoAnalytics.on('error', '*', function(e, state) {
     console.log(e, state);
   });

+  // you can also pass an array of events videoAnalytics.on(['ready','stateChange','error'], '*', function(e, state) {
+    // i'll be attached to all three events, also I will be attached to every video console.log(e, state);
+  });
   ```
 - `.setDebug(boolean)` - you can programmatically set debug mode, you will then have access to `.logs` array which has a history of all debug logging within that state.